 - A Statutory Declaration bearing both your old and new signatures.

-If you are a married woman wishing to revert to your maiden name after divorce Capita will require:
+If you are a married woman wishing to revert to your maiden name after divorce Link will require:

 - Your share certificate; AND